-Implant removal, also known as “explantation,” is the surgical excavation of implants from the breast pocket to improve adverse effects from breast augmentation.
+Every surgery comes with risks, and some women may necessitate implant removal if they experience complications following a breast augmentation procedure.
+Implant removal (also known as “explantation”), is the surgical excavation of implants from the breast pocket to correct adverse effects from a previous breast augmentation.

 Reasons to Consider Implant Removal

 Most of the adverse effects that develop after breast augmentation are unpredictable.
 Some of the complications that can be corrected with implant removal include:

 - Capsular contracture

 - Implant rupture

 Sometimes, overly large and heavy breast implants can cause physical discomfort.
 Women may opt for implant removal if they experience the following concerns after breast augmentation:

 - Back and neck pain